Distant view of the city of Portland, Oregon, during sunset with Mount Hood in the distance and lush, green trees in the foreground.

 “Keep Portland Weird” is the city’s slogan, and you’ll find a whole host of people who embrace the eccentric.
 The arts and music scene is thriving in PDX — a major reason why creatives seek out this city and keep its cultural scene unconventional.

-So if you’re considering a move to Portland, you’ve probably come here to learn about why this is such a great city to live in.
+So if you’re considering moving to Portland, Oregon, you’ve probably come here to learn about why this is such a great city to live in.
 Before we delve deeper, though, here are some FAQs about PDX.

 Q: Is Portland, Oregon, a good place to move to?